Topics

 Dandelions are detested and cursed by gardeners and homeowners who pride themselves in their lawns.
 No matter how many you pull out - more are on the way or already there hiding in wait until they appear like magic.

-Although generally considered pesky weeds, here are some interesting facts and benefits about dandelions.
+Although generally considered pesky weeds, here are some interesting facts including beneficial qualities of dandelions.

 Dandelions are self-pollinating perennial herbs and therefore do not need insects to produce seed, although bees do use them in their quest for the production of honey.
-They produce downey seedheads in the shape of a perfect ball.
-The individual seeds are widely distributed by the wind.
+They produce downy white seedheads in the shape of a perfect ball.
+Individual dandelion seeds weigh next to nothing and are widely distributed by the wind.

-The taproot is edible as well and can be prepared like cooked vegetables or used in vegetable stew or soup.
+The taproot is another edible part of the plant.
+This can be prepared like cooked vegetables or used in vegetable stew or soup.
 Dandelion roots are widely used as a medicine throughout the world.
 You can puchase herbal remedies containing dandelion root for a variety of ailments.

-The plants are highly adaptable and will grow almost anywhere including low-lying meadows where their brilliant color sparkles and stands out.
+Dandelion plants are highly adaptable and will grow almost anywhere including moist low-lying meadows where their brilliant color sparkles and stands out.

 Nature has a purpose for every living thing, including the beauty, hardiness and useful qualities of the lowly dandelion.
-Let a few live, thrive and prosper in your back yard garden.
+Let a few dandelions live, thrive and prosper in your backyard garden.